The MandateThe mandate of this non-surgical task force is to develop a curriculum for a diploma in interprofessional

 ScopeThe education programme will address important new development regarding the management of spinal disorders.
 Specifically, it will address issues related to the biomedical versus biopsychosocial model; how to best integrate new evidence into practice; how to gather clinical evidence; how to overcome barriers to interprofessional care.

-EUROSPINE Diploma in Integrated Spine Care (EDISC)The education programme developed by the Task Force will benefit the spine care professional, the health care system and more importantly the patient.
+EUROSPINE Diploma in Interprofessional Spine Care (EDISC)The education programme developed by the task force will benefit the spine care professional, the health care system and more importantly the patient.
 The expected outcomes of the diploma programme include a motivation from participants to change their practice and implement evidence-based, patient centred and collaborative care.

-More information about the Diploma Course will be available in winter 2018-2019.
-The pilot course is planned to take place in the course of 2019 (dates yet to be defined).
+More information about the EDISC course will be available in winter 2018-2019.
+The pilot course is planned to take place in 2019 (dates yet to be defined).